bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 So the most confusing part of type variance is literally simplified: Values are of the type declared.
-However, variance does occur in the type system for tuple- and function-types even though this might not be obvious as it is fairly intuitive.
+However, variance does occur in the type system for tuple- and function-types even though this might not be obvious as the behaviour is fairly intuitive.

 Given `B` is a specialisation of `A` a tuple of `(B, B)`, `(B, A)` or `(A, B)` is generalisable to `(A, A)` as all fields can be generalised to the